jrzaurin/pytorch-widedeep/docs/trainer.rst

 `...` or just deep learning models for tabular data.

-Here is the documentation for the ``Trainer`` class, that will do all the heavy lifting
+Here is the documentation for the ``Trainer`` class, that will do all the heavy lifting.

 Trainer is also available from ``pytorch-widedeep`` directly, for example, one could do: